jamm2n/GitPractice/README.md

 # GitPractice

-The first task of start-up project
+The first task of start-up project.
 Let's practice Github!